yanfei-wu/ai/README.md

 ---

 ## Project 2: Game-playing Agent (`isolation/`)
 Developed an adversarial search agent to play a deterministic, two-player game of perfect information called 'isolation', in which the players alternate turns moving a single piece from one cell to another on a board and the first player with no remaining legal moves loses.
-Implemented depth-limited minimax search, minimax search with alpha-beta pruning, and iterative deepening search.
-Implemented and evaluated custom evaluation heuristics.
+- Implemented depth-limited minimax search, minimax search with alpha-beta pruning, and iterative deepening search.
+- Implemented custom evaluation heuristics and evaluated the performance of the heuristics by competing against baseline agents with alpha-beta search and iterative deepening.

+---